Stocks, Bonds, Bills and Inflation and Gold

-This article displays graphically the long-term historic performance and returns of the five major asset classes of U.S. stocks, U.S. long-term (20-year) government bonds, U.S. T-bills, Gold and cash (the U.S. dollar).
+This article displays graphically the long-term historic after inflation performance and returns of the five major asset classes of U.S. stocks, U.S. long-term (20-year) government bonds, U.S. T-bills, Gold and cash (the U.S. dollar).
 The results are truly enlightening and amazing.
 The results are based on U.S. data from the start of 1926 through November 4, 2021.
-The data source is a well-known reference book called “Stocks, Bonds, Bills and Inflation” 2017 edition.
+The data source (other than for Gold) is a well-known reference book called “Stocks, Bonds, Bills and Inflation” 2020 edition.
 The book is published annually and is available through Wiley.
-The data for gold is from www.onlygold.com.
+The figures for 2021 were added from other sources as of November 4.

 Note that most analysis of historic returns that you have seen is horribly flawed in that it is based on “nominal” returns before inflation.
 The graphs and figures below are based on “real” returns after inflation.
 That is, this analysis shows the real increase in actual purchasing power generated by each investment asset class – and the decrease in the purchasing power of cash.

-The graph below shows the long-term real (after inflation) returns on large capital U.S. stocks (The S&P 500 stocks), long term U.S. Treasury bonds (20 years), U.S. Treasury Bills (30-day cash investments), the real value of a U.S. dollar after inflation and Gold.
+The first graph below shows the long-term real (after inflation) returns on large capital U.S. stocks (The S&P 500 index of stocks), long term U.S. Treasury bonds (20 years), U.S. Treasury Bills (30-day cash investments), the real value of a U.S. dollar after inflation and Gold.
 The return is illustrated by showing the inflation-adjusted growth over the years of $1.00 invested in each asset at the end of 1925.